Here Are Some Useful Links

 For a complete listing of the tunes in the main books of the Palmer-Hughes Accordion Course, go to Michael Kozak's Accordion Appreciation Page.

 I get e-mail quite frequently from people who want to hire a hypnotist, but they live in an area widely separated from where I generally work.
 If you live in the UK, and you need a hypnotist, check out Ray Ronson.

-One of my friends from the Texas Renaissance Festival, Alene Bock, now has her own web site.
-She plays the guitar and sings not only Renaissance music, but also folk, easy listening and just things that are good to listen to.
-Click on her name, and you will be at her web site in a flash!
+One of my friends from the Texas Renaissance Festival, Alene Bock, played the guitar and sang not only Renaissance music, but also folk, easy listening and just things that are good to listen to.
+Alene left us in 2017.